nkholski/phaser-tiled-extras/README.md

-# phaser-tiled-extras

-#Warning: The plugin is in very early alpha.
-Not for production use, probably not even any idea for anyone else than me to test yet.
+#phaser-tiled-extras#

+##Warning: The plugin is under development.
+It's not fit for production use and may break compatibility between updates.##

 This plugin adds additional features from Tiled mapeditor to Phaser 2.
-It aims to integrate as seemless as possible with unmodified code.
+Some of them are built-in in Tiled, and others are custom solutions.
+The aim is to move reusable code from my projects to this plugin.
+Another aim is to make it integrate to Phaser 2 as seemless as possible with unmodified code.
+This is experimental at the moment, and ideas are added and removed as I go, so does the solutions.

 The plugin will not improve performance.
-For incresed performance I recommend the far more advanced plugin Phaser-Tiled https://github.com/englercj/phaser-tiled.
+For increased performance (along with additional Tiled features) I recommend the far more advanced plugin Phaser-Tiled: https://github.com/englercj/phaser-tiled.

-This is highly experimental at the moment, and ideas are added and removed as I go, so does the solutions.
-My aim is to add stuff I use in my game to a separate plugin and when the features feels kind of stable I will start to figure out how to clean it up and present it.
+A demo is up at: http:/dev.niklasberg.se/phaser-tiled-extras/example

-Planned features:
+Current features:
-* Triggers in Object layer
+|Triggers|Triggers are defined in an Object layer called "Triggers".
-* Animated tiles
-* Collisions defined in Tiled.
-(CollideUp etc.)
-* Image layer
+|Tileset propertis|Set collision by collideUp etcetera
+|Image layers|Stuff like parallax and properties such as opacity/alpha

 Maybes:
 * More types of objects
 * Autoload sprites
+* Animated tiles

+##First (unfinished documentation attempt)##

 ##Phaser.Tilemap.prototype.addImageLayer##